abk9778singha/learn-triangles/README.md

 - Is Triangle (to check if 3 angles make a triangle)
 - Quiz (related to triangles and their properties).
 Quiz also gives score for the correct answers.
 - Hypotenuse (calculate the hypotenuse)
-- Area of Traingle (calculate area of triangle)
+- Area of Triangle (calculate area of triangle)